microsoft/MixedRealityToolkit-Unity/Documentation/Input/CreateDataProvider.md

 - Company name
 - Feature area

-For example, an input data provider created by the Contoso company may be "Contoso.MixedReality.Input".
+For example, an input data provider created by the Contoso company may be "Contoso.MixedReality.Toolkit.Input".

 ### Recommended folder structure